INTERSECT-training/packaging/_episodes/03-other-files.md

 - "Choose a software license for a software package"
 - "Create a CHANGELOG for a package"
 keypoints:
-- "In addition to the source code and project specification, packages should include a README, LICENSE, CHANGELOG, and `.gitignore`."
+- "In addition to the source code and project specification, packages should include a README, LICENSE, and CHANGELOG."
 - "Do not create a custom software license or modify an existing license; instead, choose from the list of available licenses."
-- "You can also include `.pre-commit-config.yaml` to automatically check simple issues with your code before committing it."
+- "You can also include `.gitignore` to avoid from committing non-source files and `.pre-commit-config.yaml` to automatically check simple issues with your code before committing it."
 ---

 We now have an installed, working Python package that provides some functionality.